-Raising capital means the small business must become credible, ethical, credit worthy and financeable!
+Raising capital means the small business must become credible, ethical, creditworthy and financeable!

 Loss of Control with Expenses, Inventories and Receivables

-The last financial affliction that endangers the health of small businesses is loss of control over expenses, inventories and receivables.
+The last financial affliction that endangers the health of small businesses is a loss of control over expenses, inventories and receivables.
 This is a very critical area that requires very serious observation.
 If the business loses control over expenses, excessive spending will drain the business!

-Inventories needs to be sold to generate cash and fund the growing business.
-But if the inventories are not sold and lie down on the shelf, it will result in cash drain.
+Inventories need to be sold to generate cash and fund the growing business.
+But if the inventories are not sold and lie down on the shelf, it will result in a cash drain.
 When your goods are not moving fast and selling quickly it will affect your bottom line—your cash position!

 One of the critical controls is control over receivables.
 How I wish to run a business with no account receivables.
 But this will often come along as you run your business.
-So it is very important to find a way to manage the account receivable by putting systems and policies in place that keeps watch on the account receivables of the business.
+So it is very important to find a way to manage the account receivable by putting systems and policies in place that keeps track on the account receivables of the business.